ankakom/cisco-ios-xe-programmability-lab-module-6-mdt/README.md

 The output above shows:

 - a **telegraf** database as defined in the Telegraf config file which holds that telemetry data
-- one measurement defined as the YANG model used for the gRPC Dial-out subscription (Cisco-IOS-XE-process-cpu-oper:cpu-usage/cpu-utilization)
+- one measurement defined as the YANG model used for the gRPC Dial-out subscription (Cisco-IOS-XE-process-CPU-oper:CPU-usage/CPU-utilization)
 - number of publications received so far (33251).

 ![](imgs/8-influx.png)

 # Grafana Dashboard

 Grafana is an open-source platform to build monitoring and analytics dashboards that also runs within the Docker container.
-Navigating to the web based user interface allows us to see the dashboard with the Model Driven Telemetry data
+Navigating to the web based user interface allows us to see the dashboard with the Model Driven Telemetry data.

 Verify Grafana is running: with the following command: **ps xa | grep grafana**